divelab/GOOD/README.md

 > Note that we currently test on PyTorch (==1.10.1), PyG (==2.0.4), RDKit (==2020.09.5); thus we strongly encourage to install these versions.

+> Warning: Please install with cuda >= 11.3 to avoid unexpected cuda errors.

 A recommended installation example:
 ```shell
 # Create your own conda environment, then...